Elasmosaurus: Description

 Like other elasmosaurids, Elasmosaurus would have had a slender, triangular skull.
-The snout was rounded and almost formed a semi-circle when viewed from above, and the premaxillae (which form the front of the upper jaw) bore a low keel at the midline.
+The snout was rounded and almost formed a semi-circle when viewed from above, and the premaxillae (which form the front of the upper jaw) bore a distnct sagittal keel at the midline.
 It is uncertain how many teeth Elasmosaurus had, due to the fragmentary state of the fossils.
 It probably had six teeth in each premaxilla, and the teeth preserved there were formed like large fangs.
 The number of premaxillary teeth distinguished Elasmosaurus from primitive plesiosauroids and most other elasmosaurids, which usually had fewer.
 The two teeth at the front were smaller than the succeeding ones, and were located between the first two teeth in the dentaries of the lower jaws.
 The known teeth of the front part of the lower jaw were large fangs, and the teeth at the back of the jaws appear to have been smaller.
 The dentition of elasmosaurids was generally heterodont (irregular throughout the jaws), with the teeth becoming progressively smaller from front to back.
 The maxillae (largest tooth bearing bone of the upper jaw) of elasmosaurids usually contained 14 teeth, whereas the dentaries (the main part of the lower jaws) usually contained 17 to 19.
 The teeth interlocked, and their tooth crowns were slender and rounded in cross-section.
 The mandibular symphysis (where the two halves of the lower jaw connected) was well ossified, with no visible suture.

 The pectoral and pelvic girdles of the holotype specimen were noted as missing by 1906, but observations about these elements were since made based on the original descriptions and figures from the late 19th century.
 The shoulder blades (scapulae) were fused and met at the midline, bearing no trace of a median bar.
 The upper processes of the shoulder blades were very broad, and the "necks" of the shoulder blades were long.
 The pectoral girdle had a long bar at the middle, a supposedly advanced feature thought to be absent from juvenile plesiosaurs.
 The ischia (a pair of bones that formed part of the pelvis) were joined at the middle, so that a medial bar was present along the length of the pelvis, a feature usually not found in plesiosaurs.
 Like other elasmosaurids (and plesiosaurs in general), Elasmosaurus would have had large, paddle-like limbs with very long digits.
 The paddles at the front (the pectoral paddles) were longer than those at the back (the pelvic paddles).